migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

-2024-09-01 Sun: Cryptoland DAO twitter space speaker.
+2024-09-01 Sun (3.0h): Cryptoland DAO twitter space speaker.
 Recovery and further discussions about Harmony discord were covered.

-2024-08-31 Sat: Continued conversations in DeFi group.
+2024-08-31 Sat (1.0h): Continued conversations in DeFi group.
 Insights: OpenOcean looking to add Swap integration as a priority and Harmony discord revamp discussions.

 2024-08-30 Fri: Created Harmony DeFi group, aimed at providing the same open discussions as the Harmony Validator group but with a focus on DeFi.
 This group will streamline ecosystem liquidity, project promotion, and user experience of our DeFi suite.
 Confirmation from Pablo for release of DeFi article, still no response from Three Sigma marketing, will ping over the weekend for promotion into next week.